Møns Klint – Denmark’s Stunning White Cliffs with a Tropical Feel

 the sun penetrates the forest on top of rocks

-The last stretch on the beach before the stairs up to the Möns GeoCentre is completely washed away.
-There is no sand left, only sea and slimy black algae.
-Reluctantly, we have to take off our shoes and socks and wade in the disgusting algae soup.
-The sea may look like the South Sea from above, but the water temperature is unfortunately far from there.
+The last stretch of beach before the stairs up to Møn's GeoCentre has been completely washed away.
+There is no sand left, just sea and slimy black algae.
+Reluctantly we have to take off our shoes and socks and wade in the disgusting algae soup.
+The sea may look like the South Sea from above, but the water temperature is unfortunately far from it.

-Möns klint is located in south-eastern Zealand in Denmark, about 2 hours by car south of Copenhagen.
+Møns Klint is located in southeast Zealand in Denmark, about 2 hours by car south of Copenhagen.

 Bonus tip: Møn Is

-On the way home from a visit to Mön's cliff is a glass stop at Møn Is a must!
+On the way home from a visit to Møns Klint, an ice cream stop at Møn Is is a must!
 Here you will find a super charming farm where the cows are milked right next to the dairy.
 Eat their delicious ice cream or pour your own milk into a plastic bottle.
 This is a gem!

-And you - don't forget that an iced coffee in Denmark is a coffee with ice cream.
+And don't forget that an "iskaffe" in Denmark is a coffee with ice cream.

 a cow stands and stares and the ghost cows lie down in the meadow